Marina Abramović: Collaborations

+In her youth, she was a performer in one of Hermann Nitsch's performances which were part of the Viennese actionism.

-Abramović maintains a friendship with actor James Franco, who interviewed her for the Wall Street Journal in 2009.
-Franco visited Abramović during The Artist Is Present in 2010.
-The two also attended the 2012 Metropolitan Costume Institute Gala together.
+Abramović maintains a friendship with actor James Franco, who interviewed her for The Wall Street Journal in 2009.
+Franco visited her during The Artist Is Present in 2010, and the two also attended the 2012 Met Gala together.

-In July 2013, Abramović worked with pop singer Lady Gaga on the singer's third album Artpop.
+In July 2013, Abramović worked with Lady Gaga on the pop singer's third album Artpop.
 Gaga's work with Abramović, as well as artists Jeff Koons and Robert Wilson, was displayed at an event titled "ArtRave" on November 10.
-Furthermore, both have collaborated on projects supporting the Marina Abramović Institute, including Gaga's participation in an 'Abramović Method' video and a nonstop reading of Stanisław Lem's sci-fi novel, Solaris.
+Furthermore, both have collaborated on projects supporting the Marina Abramović Institute, including Gaga's participation in an 'Abramović Method' video and a nonstop reading of Stanisław Lem's sci-fi novel Solaris.

-Also in July 2013, Jay-Z showcased an Abramović-inspired piece at Pace Gallery in New York City.
+Also that month, Jay-Z showcased an Abramović-inspired piece at Pace Gallery in New York City.
 He performed his art-inspired track "Picasso Baby" for six straight hours.
 During the performance, Abramović and several figures in the art world were invited to dance with him standing face to face.
-The footage was later turned into a music video.
-She allowed Jay-Z to adapt "The Artist Is Present" under the condition that he would donate to the Marina Abramović Institute.
+The footage was later turned into the music video for the aforementioned song.
+She allowed Jay-Z to adapt "The Artist Is Present" under the condition that he would donate to her institute.
 Abramović stated that Jay-Z did not live up to his end of the deal, describing the performance as a "one-way transaction".
 However, two years later in 2015, Abramović publicly issued an apology stating she was never informed of Jay-Z's sizable donation.

-Controversies

-Abramović sparked controversy in August 2016 when passages from an early draft of her memoir were released, in which—based on notes from her 1979 initial encounter with Aboriginal Australians—she compared them to dinosaurs and observed that "they have big torsos (just one bad result of their encounter with Western civilization is a high sugar diet that bloats their bodies) and sticklike legs".
-She responded to the controversy on Facebook, writing, "I have the greatest respect for the Aborigine people, to whom I owe everything."
+Personal life

+Abramović claims she feels "neither like a Serb, nor a Montenegrin", but an ex-Yugoslav.
+"When people ask me where I am from," she says, "I never say Serbia.
+I always say I come from a country that no longer exists."

+In February 2025, Abramović endorsed the 2024–2025 Serbian anti-corruption protests.

+Abramović has had three abortions during her life, and has said that having children would have been a "disaster" for her work.

+Sculptor Nikola Pešić says that Abramović has a lifelong interest in esotericism and spiritualism.